hidny/CuboidNetSolver/docs/AlgorithmExplanation.md

 |..|..|..|..|..|..| 0| 7|
 ```
 ### The pipe phase
 In this phase, the bottom cell has 2 neighbours, and those neighbours are above and below the bottom cell.
-The path to the top cell goes through the cell above the bottom cell, and the top cell should not be left of bottom cell.
+The path to the top cell goes through the cell above the bottom cell, and the top cell should not be left of the bottom cell.
 (The rules are similar to the cross phase)

 #### Example:
 ```